Estimating Wheat Supply and Use

 - Seed Use estimates for each class of wheat are provided by NASS four to six times per year.

-- Export estimates for each class of wheat are made by ERS and then vetted by the wheat ICEC.
+- Export estimates for each class of wheat are made by USDA Foreign Agricultural Service (USDA-FAS) and then vetted by the wheat ICEC.